Aitslab/EasyNER/README.md

   },
  ```

-To process the bulk PubMed files through the pipeline, all you need to do is to make the following changes in the config file:
+When using this module you need to make the following changes in the config file:

 1. In the ignore section, make sure that the downloader, cord_loader and text_loader parameters are set to "true", and pubmed_bulk_loader section is set to "false".
+2. In the pubmed_bulk_loader section, specify the desired output path.
+3. In the pubmed_bulk_loader section, specify the baseline version
-2. In the splitter section Specify the pubmed folder path in the "input_path" parameter ("data/pubmed/" from the above example).
+4. In the splitter section Specify the pubmed folder path in the "input_path" parameter ("data/pubmed/" from the above example).
-3. In the splitter section, set "pubmed_bulk" to "true".
+5. In the splitter section, set "pubmed_bulk" to "true".

-Then run the pipeline as you would normally.
+Then run the pipeline.

-### Downloading a subset
+### Downloading a subset of the PubMed annual baseline

-The PubMed annual baseline files are numbered.
-If you want to download the files in the range 300 to 700 from the annual baseline, simply update the config file as follows ("subset" and "subset_range" sections) :
+If you want to download only a subset of the files in the the annual baseline, set "subset" to true and indicate the start and end file in the "subset_range" section:

  ```
  "pubmed_bulk_loader": {